After months of testing, Apple finally release iOS 12 to the public this morning.

-Running a Geekbench test on my iPhone X shows a small increase in single-core performance and a pretty hefty jump in the multi-core.
-From my day of use, I’ve found that I actually see a difference.
-And, since the iPhone X isn’t a slow phone, I can’t wait to try out the iOS 12 beta on an older iPhone or iPad.
+Running a Geekbench test on my iPhone X shows a small increase in single-core performance and a pretty hefty jump in multi-core.
+I actually see quite a difference.
+And, since the iPhone X isn’t a slow phone, I can’t wait to try out iOS 12 on an older iPhone or iPad.

 While performance was one of the main focuses for Apple in iOS 12, that doesn’t mean there aren’t some awesome new features.